miyakawataku/fluent-plugin-sensu/README.md

     the host of sensu-client is considered as the source.
 * `executed`
   * The timestamp on which the check is executed.
-  * Note that there is also a timestamp attribute named `issued`, which is automatically measured by sensu-client process.
+  * Note that there is also another timestamp attribute named `issued`, which is automatically measured by sensu-client process.
     Uchiwa, the default dashboard of Sensu, displays `issued` as the timestamp of check results.